- Step 1 – File a complaint.

 Contested divorce is when you and your spouse cannot agree on one or more terms of the divorce settlement.
 Divorces are usually contested when factors such as alimony, child custody, child support, debt disputes, and division of assets are involved.

-How long can a contested divorce take in VA?
+How long before a divorce is final in Mississippi?

 What is a wife entitled to in a divorce in Virginia?